tsaie79/J-proc-exporter/README.md

-# Features in this branch
+# Features of this Branch
-This branch is based on the branch `custom-config`.
-Instead of using `pgrep -s` to get the PIDs, it uses `pgrep -g` to get the PIDs.
-See `get_cmd.sh` for more details.
+This branch originates from the `main` branch.
+It differs in its method of obtaining child Process IDs (PIDs); rather than using `pgrep -s`, it employs `pgrep -g`.
+Note that the environment variable `PGID`, which stores the path to the file containing the `pgid` of the executed script, is necessary.
+For more information, refer to `get_cmd.sh` and `exe.sh`.